 According to a Tech.co survey, the vast majority of business leaders think their employees should be checking in with their employer, manager, or supervisor before they use AI tools in the workplace.
 However, 12.3% of respondents said they expect their employees to use AI tools, and they don’t need permission to do so.

-3. 76% of consumers are concerned about misinformation generated by AI-powered technology (Forbes Advisor)
+3. 68% of consumers are concerned about misinformation generated by AI-powered technology (Statista)

-Misinformation spread across the internet via social media platforms quickly enough without the help of powerful AI tools like ChatGPT.
-Worryingly, the same survey found that only 54% of respondents thought they could distinguish between human and machine-generated content.
+Misinformation spread across the internet via social media platforms quickly enough without the help of powerful AI tools like ChatGPT, and this study found that search engine queries about the topic are filled with concerns, with the majority worried about the impacts of AI.

 1. Claude was visited by 72.9 million users per month in June 2024 – but ChatGPT hit 2.4 billion (SimilarWeb)